mahendrachhipa/coding-challenge/README.md

 3. Run the following command in both terminals to start the clients :
    $ java -jar connect-game-client-0.0.1-SNAPSHOT.jar

-4. If clients needs to be run from different machines, provide server ip address and port with command :
+4. If clients needs to be run from different machines, provide server ip address and port with command where server is running, example:
    $  java -jar connect-game-client-0.0.1-SNAPSHOT.jar --destination.address=http://10.120.93.154:8190

+## To build the connect-game server

+1. Go to connect-game directory.

+2. Run following command :
+   $ mvn clean install

+## To build the connect-game-client

+1. Go to connect-game-client directory.

+2. Run following command :
+   $ mvn clean install